PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 \subsection{Relevances for classification and regression tasks}

-We consider a classification task, where a classifier $f_c$ provides access to the conditional probability of class $c$, i.e.\ $f_c(x,y):=p(c|x,y)$.
-One way of assessing the relevance of a particular set of features $Y$, is to compare the original prediction $p(c|x,y)$ to the prediction $p(c|x)$, where the feature(s) $Y$ has(ve) been removed.
-For an arbitrary classifier this can be implemented in a probabilistically sound manner by \emph{m-}arginalizing $Y$ \cite{Sikonja2008Explaining}, i.e.\ via
+We consider a classification task, where a classifier $f_c$ provides access to the conditional probability of class $c$, i.e., $f_c(x,y):=p(c|x,y)$.
+One way of assessing the relevance of a particular set of features $Y$ is to compare the original prediction $p(c|x,y)$ to the prediction $p(c|x)$, where the feature(s) $Y$ has(ve) been removed.
+For an arbitrary classifier, this can be implemented in a probabilistically sound manner by \emph{m-}arginalizing $Y$ \cite{Sikonja2008Explaining} via

-Here $p(Y|x)$ represents the true generative distribution for reconstructing $Y$ given the remaining features $X$ evaluated at $x$.
-In practice, we sample typically a fixed number of samples from empirical imputer distribution $q(Y|x)$ that approximates $p(Y|x)$, see \Cref{app-sec:sampleapproximation} for more numerical details.
+Here, $p(Y|x)$ represents the true generative distribution for reconstructing $Y$ given the remaining features $X$ evaluated at $x$.
+In practice, we typically draw a fixed number of random samples from an empirical imputer distribution $q(Y|x)$ that approximates $p(Y|x)$, see \Cref{app-sec:sampleapproximation} for more numerical details.
 Therefore, \pd{} does not suffer from an unfavorable factorial scaling with the number of involved features.
 Additionally, one straightforwardly obtains confidence intervals for relevance scores via empirical bootstrapping.
-In this sense the approach is completely domain- and task-agnostic, provided an appropriate generative model for imputation is available.
+In this sense, the approach is completely domain- and task-agnostic, provided an appropriate generative model for imputation.
+In terms of imputer distributions $q(Y|x)$, one can broadly distinguish between \emph{marginal imputer distributions}, which completely neglect the dependence on $x$ and therefore in general inevitably produce off-manifold samples, and $x$-dependent \emph{conditional imputer distributions}.
+It is worth noting that all perturbation-based attributions methods have to deal with this issue.
+For Shapley values, this is captured in the recent discussion on interventional as compared to observational Shapley values \cite{pmlr-v108-janzing20a,kumar2020problems,sundararajan2020shapley}.
+In our experiments, we always present results for a conditional as well as a marginal imputer to give the reader a qualitative impression of the impact of imputer choice.
+A detailed comparison is deferred to future work.
+As a final remark, we stress that the probabilistic interpretation of \Cref{eq:defmclas} clearly requires the use of a conditional imputer distribution.

-In general \pd{} relevances are obtained by comparing the occluded prediction to the sample prediction.
+In general, \pd{} relevances are obtained by comparing the occluded prediction to the sample prediction.
 Several possibilities have been proposed in the literature \cite{Sikonja2008Explaining}.
-Here, we compare logarithmic differences, which are interpreted as the information difference conveyed by $Y$, i.e.\
+Here, we compare logarithmic differences, which are interpreted as the information difference conveyed by $Y$, i.e.,\